Key takeaways

 Fees can add up

-Costs can add up when you use a cash advance app.
+Costs can make advances expensive.
 There’s the potential subscription fee, optional tip, and fast funding fee.
 While the fees are modest on their own, they add up fast.
 Avoid using fast funding and wait to get your money for free.
 Also, there’s no benefit to tipping.

 Repayment may cause an overdraft